Ryan-R-C/Ryan-R-C/README.md

 - 🔭 Currently, I work at Facilita Jurídico, where I am responsible for maintaining a production system and developing solutions that incorporate AI for specific sectors within the company;
-- 💻 learning JavaScript and React to Front End;
+- 💻 learning Prompt engeineering and Langchain for apply AI in code;
-- 📱 React Native to Mobile;
-- 📙 Sequelize, NodeJs and Docker to Back end!

 <br>